 How to Propagate Hops Plant from Rhizomes

 Growing hops rhizomes requires well-draining soil and fairly neutral soil pH.
 Harvest rhizomes for hops plant propagation in late spring and plant immediately.
-Cut 5 to 6 inches of rhizome with a sharp, sterile knife and plant 2 inches below the soil surface.
+Cut 5 to 6 inches (12.5 to 15 cm.) of rhizome with a sharp, sterile knife and plant 2 inches (5 cm.) below the soil surface.

 Keep the area moderately moist for a week.
-Rhizomes should have sent out roots by this time and begin to produce tiny shoots.
-Keep the plants moist but not soggy and weed free.
-Once shoots are a couple inches high, use stakes or other support to begin training the plants.
+Rhizomes should have sent out roots by this time and begun to produce tiny shoots.
+Keep the plants moist but not soggy and weed-free.
+Once shoots are a couple of inches (5 cm.) high, use stakes or other support to begin training the plants.

 Planting Hops from Clippings

 You may install new cuttings in late spring or summer.
 Again, make sure your soil drains well and is fairly neutral in pH.
 Add lime or sulfur if you need to correct the soil pH and incorporate plenty of compost.
-Outdoor plants should be installed 1 to 2 inches deep and 3 inches apart.
+Outdoor plants should be installed 1 to 2 inches (2.5 to 5 cm.) deep and 3 inches (7.5 cm.) apart.
 Keep outdoor plants moderately moist and provide new shoots with some sort of support.

 Alternatively, root cuttings in individual pots.
 Use a good sterile potting solution and plant cuttings with at least two root nodes beneath the soil.
 Cover indoor pots with a plastic bag after moistening the soil.
 Roots develop quickly and indoor plants should be ready for transplant in two weeks.